-Ne have chosen two areas in Dorset to focus on:
+We have chosen three areas in Dorset to focus on:

 - Boscombe: this area has a population that tends to move around more, and it is also more diverse with people from different ethnic backgrounds. - Portland and Weymouth: these areas are geographically isolated and have a population that has been living there for a long time.
-They have been dealing with deprivation for a while, and they include both urban and rural areas.
+They have been dealing with deprivation for a while, and they include both urban and rural areas. - North Bournemouth: this area is home to families many of which have been experiencing deprivation across generations.